 Almaden has sufficient cash on hand to conduct its anticipated work program for the next fiscal year at Ixtaca.
-Advanced engineering studies related to the Feasibility Study will continue to be the emphasis of this year's work program, as well as preparations necessary to advance permitting activities for the Ixtaca project, which includes the filing of the Environmental Impact Assessment.
-The Company will also continue the exploration drill program to test for additional high grade vein structures immediately adjacent to known mineralisation within and around the PFS pit.
+Advanced engineering studies related to the FS will continue to be the emphasis of this year's work program, as well as preparations necessary to advance permitting activities for the Ixtaca project, which includes the filing of the Environmental Impact Assessment.